 Cortisol elevation promotes weight gain.
 Stress hormone increases from repeated awakening responses encourage central obesity patterns.

-Depression occurs in 46% of sleep apnea patients compared to 9% of healthy individuals.
+Depression occurs in 46% of obstructive sleep apnea patients compared to 9% of healthy individuals.
 Mood disorders develop through chronic sleep disruption and oxygen deprivation effects on brain chemistry.

 Irritability becomes prominent even with adequate sleep duration.
 Emotional regulation becomes increasingly difficult affecting relationships and work interactions.

 Anxiety disorders develop at higher rates.
 Generalized anxiety affects 27% of moderate to severe sleep apnea patients.
+Understanding and managing sleep anxiety is crucial for recovery.

 Personality changes occur gradually.
 Family members often notice increased moodiness, impatience, and social withdrawal.

 We asked Dr. Suzanne Gorovoy, Sleep Expert and Clinical Psychologist specializing in Behavioral Sleep Medicine, about mood symptom recognition.
-She says: "Mood changes often precede classic sleep apnea symptoms."
+She says: "Mood changes often precede classic obstructive sleep apnea symptoms."
 This emphasizes how psychiatric symptoms may be the first indication of sleep-disordered breathing.

 Nocturia affects 85% of sleep apnea patients compared to 29% of healthy adults.
 Frequent urination during sleep hours disrupts sleep quality while indicating underlying breathing problems.